-Goodnight, a Democrat, was the representative for Kentucky's 3rd congressional district from 1893 to 1895.
+Goodnight was the representative for Kentucky’s 3rd congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Goodnight missed 603 of 1,264 roll call votes, which is 47.7%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.